 But anal?
 Likely because it is considered taboo, I always feel especially more adventurous and sexy while doing it—and I don’t do it often—so it’s pretty nice to try every now and then.
 And the ironic thing?
 I actually enjoy it more than my husband.
 Anal has helped me discover more about myself sexually, and even brought my husband and I closer together.
 I initially saw anal sex as a vulnerable position, but it can also be OK to do—even great!

 Because I heart anal, I’m an advocate for those who want to try it.
 But I’m also an advocate for trying it right.
 Make sure you discuss it with your partner beforehand, either way before (perhaps discussing it as a theoretical thing) or immediately before; or even stopping the foreplay to make sure you are both wanting it (like with my experience—and luckily for us, both my husband and I had read about anal beforehand).
 Make sure that you actually want to do it, and that you are relaxed, take it slow, have a lot of lube on hand, and that you still use a condom, to protect you from STDs.
 If you and your partner trust each other, and are willing, then why not?
+And it doesn’t have to be just for you – if your partner is into it, try a prostate massager on him.
+After all the prostate is to men’s pleasure what the clit is for us.
 You may love it, or you may hate it; everyone is different.
 But me?
 Well, I love butt sex, and I cannot lie.